cmohge1/lrbs-digital-editing-advanced-2019/day2.md

 | 14.00 | Seminar 5: Analytical and interpretive encoding [CO]  | Presentation |
 | 15.00 | Exercise 5: Structuring your critical judgments |
 | 16.00   | Library Time   | Senate House Library  |

+## Aims

+- General grasp of using Roma to customise TEI.
+- Facility with encoding surfaces and zones on facsimile transcriptions.
+- A set of principles for interpretive encoding.

 ## Readings